Tensor categories for vertex operator superalgebra extensions: Introduction

 Module categories for vertex operator (super)algebras that are vertex tensor categories have a rich complex analytic structure that can be specialized to braided tensor category structure.
 However, the full analytic structure is crucial for our investigation, as we explain here and later.
 For excellent background on vertex tensor categories, see the survey article \cite{HL-rev}, and for more details, see \cite{HL-VTC}.

 We recall the main features in the definition of a \VOA{}.
 A vertex operator algebra is a (typically infinite-dimensional) graded vector space $V$ with two distinguished vectors: the vacuum $\mathbf{1}$ and the conformal vector $\omega$, and equipped with a ``multiplication'' map, the vertex operator $Y(\cdot, x )\cdot: V\otimes V \rightarrow V((x))$, where $x$ is a formal variable and $V((x))$ is the space of Laurent series with coefficients in $V$.
-One may specialize the variable $x$ to a non-zero complex number $z$ thereby yielding an element of the algebraic completion $\overline{V}$ of $V$ ($\overline{V}$ may be viewed as the direct product, as opposed to direct sum, of the graded homogeneous subspaces of $V$, or equivalently as the full dual of the graded dual of $V$).
+The grading on $V$ is typically given by the semisimple action of the operator $L(0) = \mathrm{Coeff}_{x^{-2}}Y(\omega,x)$.
+One may specialize the variable $x$ in $Y(\cdot,x)\cdot$ to a non-zero complex number $z$ thereby yielding an element of the algebraic completion $\overline{V}$ of $V$ ($\overline{V}$ is the direct product, as opposed to direct sum, of the graded homogeneous subspaces of $V$, or equivalently is the full dual of the graded dual of $V$).
 The deepest axiom that $Y(\cdot,x)\cdot$ satisfies is the so-called Jacobi identity, which can be equivalently formulated (in the presence of the other axioms) in terms of complex variables as follows: the three series

-where $v_i\in V$ and $v'\in V'$, where $V'$ is the graded dual of $V$, converge absolutely to (single-valued) analytic functions in the indicated domains that are restrictions of a common rational function in $z_1, z_2$ to these domains.
+where $v_i\in V$ and $v'\in V'$, where $V'$ is the graded dual of $V$, converge absolutely in the indicated domains to a common rational function in $z_1, z_2$.
 The equality of the first and second functions above is a complex-analytic version of associativity for $Y$, while the equality of the first and third corresponds to commutativity of left multiplication operators.
 The vertex operator $Y$ also satisfies a more direct analogue of commutativity, called skew-symmetry:

 for $v_1, v_2\in V$.
 The domains of \eqref{eqn:VOAv1v2}, \eqref{eqn:VOAv1v2assoc}, and \eqref{eqn:VOAv2v1} and the corresponding equalities of rational functions are governed by certain sewing constraints for Riemann spheres with positively and negatively oriented punctures, thereby making a \VOA{} an algebra over the (partial) operad given by the moduli space of such spheres \cite{H-book}.
-In this sense, a vertex operator algebra may be understood as a ``complexification'' of the notion of commutative, associative algebra.
+In this sense, vertex operator algebras are a ``complexification'' of the notion of commutative associative algebra.